Sugarscape

 Growing Artificial Societies — Epstein & Axtell (1996) / Beinhocker Ch.
 5

 Start with a landscape of "sugar" — a renewable resource distributed in two mountain peaks.
 Drop hundreds of agents onto this world, each with slightly different abilities: some can see farther, some burn less energy.
 Give them one simple rule: look around, move to the richest empty spot you can see, eat.
 That's it.
 No exploitation, no institutions, no cunning.
 Yet within a few dozen ticks, the egalitarian utopia collapses into staggering inequality.
-A Gini coefficient rivaling the most unequal nations on Earth emerges from the simplest possible rules.
 This is the profound lesson of Sugarscape: inequality is not a bug — it is an emergent property of heterogeneous agents on an uneven landscape.

 50ms